singularityhub/sregistry-cli/docs/clients/debug/docker.md

 ```

 ## 5. Inspect API Responses
-Now you can inspect each of the results to understand what is going on.
-Let's look at each.
+Results is a list of response objects.
+We can inspect each to understand what is going on.
 Our first result was looking for a `schemaVersion` of `v1` which is likely not implemented
-on `gcr.io`.
-We can see from the result that we got a 404, "not found."
+for `gcr.io`.
+We can see from the result that we got a *404*, "not found."

 ```python
 results[0]